-Try our easy, mouth-watering recipe is based on our family restaurant's braised chicken wing recipe.
-Perfect for Game Day, parties, BBQ grilling or any day!
-Delicious EASY shortcut for marinade/cooking sauce: 1/2 cup You Saucy Soy Ginger Vidalia, m...Continue Reading
+Try our easy, mouth-watering Soy Ginger Teriyaki Wings based on our family restaurant's braised chicken wing recipe.
+In addition to being delicious, this recipe is perfect for Game Day, parties, BBQ grilling or any day!

 Do you SNUSHI?
 You’ve gotta try it!

-My recipes and demos are easy, healthy and use creative, mix ‘n’ match ingredients so you don’t have to sacrifice your waistline, time or budget being a slave to recipes or hard-to-f...Continue Reading
+My recipes and demos are easy, healthy and use creative.
+In addition, you can mix ‘n’ match ingredients so you don’t have to sacrifice your waistline, time or budget being a slave to recipes or hard-to-f...Continue Reading

 Contrary to popular belief, enjoying sushi doesn’t have to mean eating raw fish or fish at all!
 The word sushi actually means sour-tasting and refers to an ancient form of fermented fish and rice in Southeast Asia.
 Now, Western fusion influence...Continue Reading